argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 #### Format `responses`

 If your dataset includes some annotations, you can add those to the records as you create them.
 Make sure that the responses adhere to the same format as Argilla's output and meet the schema requirements for the specific type of question being answered.
-Note that just one response with an empty `user_id` can be specified, as the first occurrence of `user_id=None` will be set to the active `user_id`, while the rest of the responses with `user_id=None` will be discarded.
+Also make sure to include the `user_id` in case you're planning to add more than one response for the same question.
+You can only specify one response with an empty `user_id`: the first occurrence of `user_id=None` will be set to the active `user_id`, while the rest of the responses with `user_id=None` will be discarded.

 ::::{tab-set}